wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Python/Python-OpenSource-Links.md

 - [Yelp-undebt #Project#](https://github.com/Yelp/undebt): Undebt is a fast, straightforward, reliable tool for performing massive, automated code refactoring used @Yelp.

+- [PyPy.js #Project#](https://pypyjs.org/): PyPy.js is an experiment in building a fast and compliant python environment for the web.

 # Storage

 - [dataset #Project#](https://github.com/pudo/dataset/blob/master/README.md): In short, dataset makes reading and writing data in databases as simple as reading and writing JSON files.